MarcEsteban04/My-Portfolio/README.md

 </div>

-[cite_start]I am a Full-Stack Web Developer with 3 years of experience building scalable web applications and business solutions. [cite: 5] [cite_start]My expertise lies in using PHP, MySQL, JavaScript, Tailwind CSS, and the MERN stack to create responsive, user-friendly platforms. [cite: 5] [cite_start]I have a proven ability to deliver clean, maintainable code and develop solutions—including integrating Google Gemini AI—that enhance business efficiency. [cite: 6, 7]
+I am a Full-Stack Web Developer with 3 years of experience building scalable web applications and business solutions.
+My expertise lies in using PHP, MySQL, JavaScript, Tailwind CSS, and the MERN stack to create responsive, user-friendly platforms.
+I have a proven ability to deliver clean, maintainable code and develop solutions—including integrating Google Gemini AI—that enhance business efficiency.

 ---

 ## 🛠️ Core Technologies & Skills

-[cite_start]My technical skills include a range of modern technologies for front-end and back-end development. [cite: 8]
+My technical skills include a range of modern technologies for front-end and back-end development.

 | Category | Technologies |
 | :--- | :--- |